Interdisciplinary Food Systems Teaching and Learning (IFSTAL)

-IFSTAL (Interdisciplinary Food Systems Teaching and Learning) is an annual programme run as a partnership between the RVC and six other prominent higher education institutions (LSHTM, SOAS and the Universities of Oxford, London City St George’s, Reading and Warwick).
-The partners have different backgrounds and expertise but share an interest in the wider food system(s) and the challenges this faces.
+IFSTAL (Interdisciplinary Food Systems Teaching and Learning) is an annual programme run as a partnership between the RVC and six other prominent higher education institutions (LSHTM, SOAS and Universities of Oxford, London City St George’s, Reading and Warwick).
+The partners have different backgrounds and expertise but share an interest in the wider food system and the challenges this faces.
 IFSTAL is designed to introduce students to the concepts of food systems and systems thinking and to demonstrate the power of interdisciplinary collaboration as a way to address complex problems.
 It offers online modules, in-person workshops, public lectures, training provision, workplace engagement and a summer school highlighting the need for systems thinking and an interdisciplinary approach in finding solutions to complex problems and promoting the development of food systems changemakers.
-It is open to all RVC students and postgraduate students from other institutions.
-With its expertise in livestock food systems, One Health and animal welfare, the RVC is a key partner in IFSTAL and a significant contributor to the exploration of food system challenges from animal production and the search for solutions.
+It is open to all RVC students and postgraduate students from the other institutions.
+With its expertise in livestock food systems, One Health, animal health and welfare, the RVC is a key partner in IFSTAL and a significant contributor in the exploration of food system challenges related to animals and the search for integrative solutions.

 IFSTAL gives the participants the opportunity to learn and practise skills that are extremely valuable and in demand in their professional lives, such as systems thinking, communication, teamwork and interdisciplinary cooperation.
 Since its inception, over 4,000 students and early career professional have engaged with the programme.
 Furthermore, IFSTAL is a network for students and professionals interested in food systems to connect and enhance their understanding of these systems beyond their own discipline.